Lawyer’s annual self‑report

-If you are a panel lawyer completing your self‑report will enable you to continue acknowledging certificates for the area(s) of law that correspond to your panel(s), and enable duty counsel to continue performing duty counsel services on behalf of LAO.
+If you are providing legal aid services completing your self‑report will enable you to continue acknowledging certificates for the area(s) of law in which you provide legal aid services, and enable duty counsel to continue performing duty counsel services on behalf of LAO.

 - What if I submit the self‑report late or not at all?

-- What if the panel(s) I am on is not on the list shown in the window?
+- What if the area(s) of law in which I provide legal aid services I am on is not on the list shown in the window?

 Yes.
-LAO randomly audits lawyers to ensure that the information provided on their annual self‑report accurately reports the experience and CPD requirements for each panel.
+LAO randomly audits lawyers to ensure that the information provided on their annual self‑report accurately reports the experience and CPD requirements for each area of law.

-For questions about panel membership or conditional status, contact your district area office.
+For questions about roster membership or conditional status, contact your district area office.
 For technical difficulties with the online self‑report, please contact the Lawyer Service Centre at 416‑979‑9934 or 1‑866‑979‑9934.